lululau/alidash/SLB_FEATURE.md

 ## Overview

-This document describes the implementation of the SLB feature in the tali application, which allows users to navigate through SLB instances, their listeners, virtual server groups, and backend servers.
+This document describes the implementation of the SLB feature in the alidash application, which allows users to navigate through SLB instances, their listeners, virtual server groups, and backend servers.

 ## Features Implemented